ocaml/opam/doc/pages/Usage.md

 even a git, mercurial or darcs URL.
 The package will be kept up-to-date with its origin on `opam update` and when explicitly mentioned in a command, so that you can simply run `opam upgrade <package name>` to re-compile it from its upstream.
-If the upstream includes OPAM metadata, that will be used as well.
+If the upstream includes opam metadata, that will be used as well.

 ```
 opam pin add camlpdf 1.7                                      # version pin